FrankFK/FrankFK.github.io/_posts/2023-07-01-hexafour-01-overview.md

 * [Learn to fly with C#][hexafour-01]
 * [The first C# program with graphics][hexafour-02]
 * [Draw a hexagon with C#][hexafour-03]
+* [Why is this simple C# Program not working?
+Fixing Compiler Errors and using the Visual Studio Debugger][hexafour-04]

 If you are looking for specific topics, these lists can help you: